mahaley22/Uncertainty-Sampling/index.md

 Let's say you want to rank and find the "most uncertain" outputs (in this case, sentences)  for human review and possible (re)training.
 Interestingly enough, using a custom softmax, or using a the first or second bar chart instead of the 3rd combination as I do in the notebook, *can* change the overall uncertainty rankings of multiple outputs.
 That Munro book I cite at the top of the nb emphasizes that there's nothing probabilistic or magical about softmax for this purpose, but its especially useful for uncertainty when softmax is not originally used as part of the optimization of the final layer .
 That all the scores add up to 1 leads some to that "probabilistic" confusion, but it doesn't matter.

 The original model's output just selected the maximum raw score (logits) from each timestamp.
 To that this notebook adds (post-optimization) a softmax normalization, so that for a given timestamp, all the scores add up to one.
 Without making too much fuss about it, I'll just pause to note that the potentital confusion (pardon the pun) among terms like "uncertainty" and "confidence" and "probability".
-Since this is a conditional (distributive) model, the a given uncertainty score let's say 0.6, is *not* a
+Since this is a conditional (distributive) model, the a given uncertainty score let's say 0.6, is *not* an indication that there is a 60% probability that this is wrong.
+In fact, the point is to try different metrics MORE HERE
 I'm not necessarily breaking new ground here for using uncertainty in MT or ML, but I've never yet seen an implementation that "paints a picture" for practitioners in industry, maybe just another widget in their toolkit to bear in mind as we consider more things  than raw accuracy or throughput or computational cost.

 (Note: the first third or so of this notebook is mostly setting up the training and model and actually doing the training using an Attention model, adapted and slightly modified from a reference google demo notebook.
 Also for reasons having an in-house native speaking spouse, this happens to use Hebrew as the source language, but shouldn't matter since most of the specific examples just compare the English outputs.
 Remember, to verify Google Translate is your friend!)